seppmail/SEPPmail365/Readme.md

 $seppIPs = [System.Net.Dns]::GetHostAddresses($seppFqdn) | %{$_.IPAddressToString}
 $tlsDomain = $seppFqdn # change this if the SSL certificate's subject differs from the hostname

-# change this if you're using separate appliances for sending/receiving to/from Exchange Online
-$inboundTlsDomain = $tlsDomain
-$outboundTlsDomain = $tlsDomain

 New-SM365Connectors `
   -SEPPmailFQDN $seppFqdn `
-  -TrustedIPs $seppIPs `
-  -InboundTlsDomain $inboundTlsDomain `
-  -OutboundTlsDomain $outboundTlsDomain `
   -Verbose
 ```